Muhsin al-Barazi: Political career

-Al-Barazi was also credited with mediating an agreement between al-Zaim and Lebanese Prime Minister Riad as-Solh which extradited Antun Saadeh, founder of the Syrian Social Nationalist Party (SSNP), to Lebanon where he would be executed.
-In return, Lebanon gave vocal support to the al-Zaim regime and agreed to several long-term economic treaties at a July 1949 summit between both leaders.
-The execution of Saadeh, and al-Zaim's role in handing him over, antagonized the group of SSNP officers who later brought about al-Zaim's downfall.

 Downfall and execution

 Colonel Sami al-Hinnawi, along with several other SSNP officers, led a coup d'état that overthrew the al-Zaim regime on 14 August 1949.
-Al-Zaim and al-Barazi were both rounded up in the early hours of the dawn and executed by a firing squad at the Military Barracks, in Damascus.
+Al-Zaim and al-Barazi were captured and executed by a firing squad at the Military Barracks, in Damascus.

 His granddaughter, Arwa Damon, is a CNN senior international correspondent, and his cousin’s grandson Azad Al-Barazi is a swimmer.